unriellistic/busxray-detector/README.md

 ```
 $ pip install -r requirements.txt
+$ sanic busxray_server (for the server)
-$ python main.py
+$ python busxray_client.py [--source /path/to/folder] [--url TARGET_URL] (for the client)
 ```

+Server configuration (input and output folders) can be found in sanic_config.py.
+Client configuration (folder to watch and target URL) can be set via command line arguments.

 note: `Ikomia-dev/detectron2@v0.6-win10` is used instead of the official detectron2 repository, due to a bug that causes detectron2 installation to fail on Windows.

 ## Customizing the predictor
 The predictor can be any `Callable`.
-It must take an OpenCV-format image as input, and output JSON-compatible predictions.
+It must take an OpenCV-format image as input, and output COCO format (JSON-compatible) predictions.